-- 1. Login to Athena (athena.uga.edu) and look at your unofficial transcript. - i.
-Log into Athena - ii.
-Choose "Student" - iii.
-Choose "Student Records" - iv.
-Click on "Unofficial Transcript" - v.
+- 1. Login to Athena (athena.uga.edu) and look at your unofficial transcript.

+- i.
+Log into Athena

+- ii.
+Choose "Student"

+- iii.
+Choose "Student Records"

+- iv.
+Click on "Unofficial Transcript"

+- v.
 Click "Transcript Level" and select "Law" in the drop down box and then click "Submit".
-You will then see your unofficial transcript. - vi.
-Take note of which courses and how many credit hours you have already completed. - 2.
-Check the law school graduation requirements, listed in full in the Student Handbook>General Requirements for the Juris Doctor Degree. - a.
-88 credit hours, 6 full-time semesters, and 2.0 GPA minimum required to graduate (unless you are enrolled in a dual degree program - then reference the requirements of your specific dual degree program). - i.
-12 hours minimum per regular semester (exception students who will graduate at the conclusion of that semester may take a minimum of 10 credit hours) - ii.
-18 credit hours maximum per fall and spring semester, 8 credit hours maximum per summer semester (summer semesters do not count towards the 6 full-time semesters required to graduate) - b.
-All current students must complete the following coursework to graduate: - i.
-Required Courses - 1.
-All required first year courses - 2.
-Property - 3.
-Constitutional Law I - 4.
-The Law & Ethics of Lawyering - ii.
-Writing Requirement - 1.
-A list of courses that meet the Advanced Writing Requirement for the upcoming academic year can be found on the Course Schedules & Updates page under the heading "Class of 2018 Advanced Writing Requirement and Practical Skills List". - 2.
-The Advanced Writing Requirement can also be met through work on a journal or through independent research with a professor.
-For more information, see the Student Handbook >Advanced Writing Requirement. - 3.
-You can submit proof that you have completed your advanced writing requirement in two ways. - a.
-You can upload a copy of your paper to the My Georgia Law portal by selecting the "Writing Requirement" tab from the top menu. - Note that students who have already submitted their writing requirement via the My Georgia Law portal will no longer see the "Writing Requirement" tab in their portal. - b.
-You can submit a signed copy of the Advanced Writing Requirement form along with a copy of your paper (either dropped off in hard copy to Hirsch 109 or emailed to Micah Hale at micahale@uga.edu).
+You will then see your unofficial transcript.

+- vi.
+Take note of which courses and how many credit hours you have already completed.

+- 2. Check the law school graduation requirements, listed in full in the Student Handbook>General Requirements for the Juris Doctor Degree.

+- a.
+88 credit hours, 6 full-time semesters, and 2.0 GPA minimum required to graduate (unless you are enrolled in a dual degree program - then reference the requirements of your specific dual degree program).

+- i.
+12 hours minimum per regular semester (exception students who will graduate at the conclusion of that semester may take a minimum of 10 credit hours)

+- ii.
+18 credit hours maximum per fall and spring semester, 8 credit hours maximum per summer semester (summer semesters do not count towards the 6 full-time semesters required to graduate)

+- b.
+All current students must complete the following coursework to graduate:

+- i.
+First Year Courses

+- 1. First Year Students must enroll in and successfully complete all first year courses, including the Spring Elective, with a GPA of 1.90 or higher at the conclusion of the spring semester of their 1L year order to continue to 2L year.
+Selective enrollment or withdrawal from first year courses is not permitted.

+- a.
+Torts

+- b.
+Contracts

+- c.
+Civil Procedure

+- d.
+Legal Writing I & II

+- e.
+Legal Research I & II

+- f.
+Property

+- g.
+Constitutional Law I

+- h.
+Criminal Law

+- i.
+1L Elective

+- ii.
+The Law & Ethics of Lawyering

+- iii.
+Writing Requirements

+- 1. 2L Writing Requirement

+- a.
+Before the conclusion of their second year, students must take a one semester class (for a minimum of two credit hours) that has been designated as meeting the criteria for the 2L Writing Requirement.

+- b.
+2L Writing Requirement courses are assigned through the 2L Writing Requirement selection process.
+Students must complete the 2L Writing Requirement selection process in the My Georgia Law portal between noon on